 What is DCM in Great Danes?

 DCM, aka Dilated Cardiomyopathy, is a heart condition that is characterized by an enlarged heart.
 This enlargement makes it difficult for the heart to pump blood effectively, and as a result, the dog’s body does not get enough oxygen.
+As you can imagine, this is a dangerous and often devastating condition for any Great Dane.

 Sudden cardiac death is a common and devastating complication of DCM.